 Sunrise Tai Chi and squid fishing (I do wonder if anyone ever catches anything with this but I’m sure it was entertaining for the crew to watch us all trying).
-The cooking lesson can be skipped if you’ve had one of these with any other day trips.
+Feel free to skip the cooking lesson if you’ve had one of these with any other day trips.
 We were spring roll and banh xeo experts by this point.

-Being on a schedule and herded around wasn’t for me, as was being at the sights with hordes of other tourists.
+I’m not a fan of being on a schedule and herded around.
+And hordes of other tourists filled most sights we visited.
 The food on our cruise was hit or miss (great buffets for some meals/mediocre set menu for others).
 Also drinks aren’t included and are overpriced on most cruises.

 Which cruise to book